Fill your College Details

 What is a Database?

-A database is a structured collection of data that is readily accessible, easy to maintain and modify.
+An organized collection of data that is efficiently accessible and simple to modify is called a database.
 It is a storage place for data in its various forms and is used for storing and retrieving data.
-Databases can be either centralized or decentralized, based on their design and data storing and retrieving method.

 Centralized and Decentralized Databases